sachaamm/unity-http-listener/README.md

 - [x] SSL-Certificate configuration ( Check https://stackoverflow.com/questions/11403333/httplistener-with-https-support )

 ## Test
-You can test the unity http listener by cloning the unity-http-listener-sample repository
+You can test the unity http listener by downloading the [unity-http-listener-sample] repository (https://github.com/sachaamm/unity-http-listener-sample)

 ## Configure
-Your HttpListener webserver is running under urls defined in the [http-listener-config file](https://github.com/sachaamm/unity-http-listener/blob/main/http-listener-config.json).
+Your HttpListener webserver is running under urls defined in the [http-listener-config file](https://github.com/sachaamm/unity-http-listener-sample/blob/main/http-listener-config.json).
 ```json
 {"urlBases":["http://localhost:4444"]}
 ```

 So by default, the webserver is running in localhost on the port 4444.
 You can use this files to setup your development/production environment as you wish.
+( See the [unity-http-listener-sample] repository ) to get a file example.

 ## Integration of unity-http-listener in a Unity Project
 ### Does my project is a git repository ?